 “I’ll wait for you outside!” she spat.
 “I’m not interested in this filth.”

-I gave a glance back at the stage and Miss T looked down on me knowingly.
+I gave a glance back at the stage and the woman in red looked down on me knowingly.
 Her smile stretched before returning to her audience for the last piece of her song.

 I was surprised that no one stopped me as I slipped backstage.
-At the end of a long hall, carpeted in a sticky well-used black, lay a door with the name Tabitha on it.
-I assumed it to be Miss T’s dressing room.
+At the end of a long hall, carpeted in a sticky well-used black, lay a door with the name TABITHA on it.
+I assumed it to be the Boss Lady’s dressing room.
 I knocked.

 “Come in,” came the same silken sound to match the singing.